 These lounges are available to economy passengers:

-In Terminals A and B, it’s best to eat pre-security as the airside prices increase substantially.
-The Earl of Sandwich is the only sit-down restaurant after security.
-The sandwiches and wraps are tasty, but don’t expect too much out of the service.
+In Terminals A and B, it’s best to eat pre-security as prices after security increase substantially.
+The Earl of Sandwich is the only sit-down restaurant after security in the concourse of Terminal A, near Gates A20-A28.
+The sandwiches and wraps are tasty, but the places can be very crowded.

 There are a number of kosher prepared food options at EWR: from herb grilled chicken sandwich and organic quinoa salad to grilled tofu wrap or yogurt parfaits.